TSiustis/Signup-Form-with-email-confirmation/README.md

 # Signup-Form-with-email-confirmation

-Simple signup form with email confirmation.
+Simple signup form with email confirmation for school project.

 I used xampp and mysql for the database which stores the user's information.